GeomorphOnline/GeomorphOnline.github.io/lessons/_introduction/introduction_landscapes.md

 ## Learning Goals

-* Become acquainted with the course
+* Become acquainted with the course and how topics and assignments are arranged
+* Learn about the basics of landscapes and landforms
-* Understand what a landscape is
+* Jump into interpreting a landscape with a VR tour of Grand Canyon

 ## Pre-activity